A Family of Pairwise Multi-Marginal Optimal Transports that Define a Generalized Metric: Proof of the generalized triangle inequality for , , and

-At the same time, also using this new notation, we can re-write the r.h.s. of \eqref{eq:simple_proof_first_step} as
+Using the new notation, we can re-write the r.h.s. of \eqref{eq:simple_proof_first_step} as

 To finish the proof we show that the r.h.s. of \eqref{eq:simple_proof_third_step} can be upper bounded by the r.h.s. of \eqref{eq:simple_proof_fourth_step}.
-We use the triangular inequality of $w^*_{i,j,k}$ and apply it to the 1st, 4th, and 5th terms on the r.h.s. of \eqref{eq:simple_proof_third_step} as specified by the parenthesis:
+We use the triangular inequality of $w^*_{i,j,(k)}$ and apply it to the 1st, 4th, and 5th terms on the r.h.s. of \eqref{eq:simple_proof_third_step} as specified by the parenthesis:

 and observe that the terms in the r.h.s. of this last inequality are accounted for on the r.h.s. of \eqref{eq:simple_proof_fourth_step}.
-This ends the proof.

-We note that this last step, figuring out to which terms to apply the triangular inequality property of $w^*$ such that we can ``cover'' the r.h.s. of \eqref{eq:simple_proof_third_step} with the r.h.s. of \eqref{eq:simple_proof_fourth_step}, is critical and to generalize in a proof for an arbitrary $\NumDist$.
-Not only that, but the fact that we want to prove that the MMOT triangle inequality holds for $C(\NumDist) = \Theta(\NumDist)$ makes this last step even harder.
-We define a general procedure for expanding (using the triangle inequality) and matching terms in our general proof using a special hash function described next.
-It will play a critical role in our general proof.
+Note that this last step, figuring out to which terms we should apply the triangular inequality property of $w^*$ such that we can ``cover'' the r.h.s. of \eqref{eq:simple_proof_third_step} with the r.h.s. of \eqref{eq:simple_proof_fourth_step}, is critical.
+Also, the fact that we want to prove the MMOT triangle inequality holds for $C(\NumDist) = \Theta(\NumDist)$ makes the last step even harder.
+To address this, in the proofs of Theorems \ref{th:n_metric} and \ref{th:n_metric_c} (presented in the Appendix) we develop a general procedure and special hash functions to expand (using the triangle inequality) and to match terms.